yzh119/relax-sparse/docs/langref/shapes.md

 **Unresolved**:
 * Actual TIR representation?
 * Include dtypes in dynamic world?
+Consensus is dtype is available as Relay expression and dtypes can be specified statically.
 * Shape variables (ie express full shape polymorphism)?

 ```
 stype ::= Tensor(shape, dtype)